-Whatever the reason for the denial, an experienced Stroudsburg workers’ comp lawyer can help.
-If you have been denied your benefits, contact Munley Law for a free consultation.
+Whatever the reason for the denial, our Stroudsburg workers compensation lawyers can help.
+If you have been denied your benefits, contact Munley Law Personal Injury Attorneys for a free consultation.
 We will help you with the claims and appeal process and ensure that you deserve the benefits.

-What Workers’ Comp Benefits Are Available For PA Workers?
+What Workers’ Comp Benefits Are Available For Injured Workers in Stroudsburg?

 There are several types of workers’ compensation benefits for injured workers in Pennsylvania.
 In addition to medical benefits, travel expenses, and death benefits, you may be eligible for the following benefits: